 Early Origins of the Cowey family

-Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996.
+The surname Cowey was first found in Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996.
 Cowie is a small village "situated at the mouth of the river Cowie, which falls into a bay of that name, forming a small and commodious harbour."

 Cowie Castle is a ruined fortress nearby and is thought to have been the site of a royal hunting lodge in the Middle Ages.
 Cowie Chapel also known as the Chapel of St. Mary and St. Nathalan is a ruined chapel but is one of the oldest surviving structures in Kincardineshire.

 One of the first records of the family was Herbert de Cowy who witnessed a charter by Nicholas de Dumfres in 1394.
 Years later, John Cowy was admitted burgess of Aberdeen in 1505.

 Early History of the Cowey family

-Another 241 words (17 lines of text) covering the years 1040, 1394, 1505, 1600, 1512, 1642 and 1646 are included under the topic Early Cowey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cowey research.
+Another 174 words (12 lines of text) covering the years 1040, 1394, 1505, 1600, 1512, 1642 and 1646 are included under the topic Early Cowey History in all our PDF Extended History products and printed products wherever possible.

 Cowey Spelling Variations

-hundred years, no general rules existed in the English language.
+Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Cowey has been spelled Cowie, Cowey, Cowy, Covie, Cowye, Covey, Cowwie, Cowwey, Coavie, Coawie, Kowie, Kowey, Kovey and many more.

 Early Notables of the Cowey family (pre 1700)

-Another 166 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cowey Notables in all our PDF Extended History products and printed products wherever possible.